-Who actually owns the car is a key issue when you’re sharing a car.
-This may affect insurance rates, how you split costs, and who is ultimately responsible for the vehicle when issues come up, such as an accident or impoundment.
+Who actually owns the car is a key issue when you're sharing a car.
+This might affect insurance rates, how you split costs, and who is ultimately responsible for the vehicle when issues come up, such as an accident or impoundment.
 If you share your car with your neighbor, your options are simple: Either one or both of you can own the car.

 Keeping the car in one owner's name is a simple approach, leaving no question about who will get the car if you ever end the arrangement.
 You also won't have to deal with transferring partial title, paying transfer taxes, and so on.
 The downside is that some insurance companies will not add a second driver who is not an owner or a family member of the owner.

 Another option is for both you and your friend or neighbor to own the car.
 You could buy a car together with your neighbor or, if you already own a car, you can sell a share to your neighbor.
 You'll have to come up with an appropriate price and keep a written record of your transaction, and your neighbor may have to pay a sales or use tax to buy half of the car.
 In some states, transferring partial title may trigger other requirements, such as a smog check or transfer fee.